-If you haven’t installed Smush yet, then you should visit the Smush Pro page where you can explore the plugin’s many features, download the free version, and where WPMU DEV members can install Smush Pro directly to any connected site.
+If you haven’t installed Smush yet, then you should visit the Smush Pro page where you can explore the plugin’s many features, and where WPMU DEV members can install Smush Pro directly to any connected site.

 The Dashboard provides a running total of your Smush stats and a status monitor that will alert you to the current state of enabled features.

 The Smush Dashboard is enabled after you compress your first images, after which it appears at the top of each module screen.